digital-asset/daml/docs/source/daml/resource-management/acs.rst

      -   * Number of confirming parties

-Possible throughput bottlenecks in order of likelihood
+Possible Throughput Bottlenecks in Order of Likelihood
 ------------------------------------------------------

 #.
 Transaction size causing high serialization/deserialization and encryption/decryption costs on participant nodes.
 #.
 Transaction size causing sequencer backend overload, especially on blockchains.
 #.
-Interpretation and validation cost due to calculation complexity or memory use.
+High interpretation and validation cost due to calculation complexity or memory use.
 #.
-Number of involved nodes and associated network bandwidth on sequencer.
+Large number of involved nodes and associated network bandwidth on sequencer.

-Generally, latency is also affected by the above.
-However, baseline latency is usually more to do with system set up issues (DB or blockchain latency) rather than a Daml modeling problem.
+Latency can also be affected by the above factors.
+However, baseline latency usually has more to do with system set-up issues (DB or blockchain latency) rather than Daml modeling problems.

 Solutions
 ---------

 #. **Minimize transaction size.**

-Each of the following actions in Daml adds a node to the transaction containing the contract payload of the contract being acted on.
+Each of the following actions in Daml adds a node to the transaction containing the payload of the contract being acted on.
 A large number of such operations, and/or operations of this kind on large contracts, are the most common cause of performance bottlenecks.

     * ``create``
     * ``fetch``